GeneralIris/Shopee-Review-Detection/README.md

 # Why no repo?
-Well this is my final year project, currently just finished preparing the machine learning + 3 models (RF,SVM,NB) used for evaluating the best among them
+Well this is my final year project, currently just finished preparing the machine learning + 3 models (RF,SVM,NB) used for evaluating the best among them. <br>
+For now, I share my model train and testing + the jupyter notebook as the prove of my work, 'Working on finalizing my research paper ;)'
 ## Ps~ Its SVM ;)